orbitalquark/textadept/doc/manual.md

 **Tip:** by default, "Replace All" replaces all text in the buffer.
 Selecting a contiguous block of text and then performing "Replace All" replaces all text in that selection only.
-"Replace All" within non-contiguous selections (e.g. multiple selections) is currently not supported.
+Textadept does not currently support "Replace All" within non-contiguous selections (e.g. multiple selections).

 [`ui.find.highlight_all_matches`]: api.html#ui.find.highlight_all_matches